 8. Be committed!

-Hedgehogs tend to bond with their owner.
-They will remember your voice, your smell and even your appearance.
-Some will only relax with their owner and be loyal to their owner.
+Hedgehogs tend to bond with their owners.
+They will remember your voice, your smell, and even your appearance.
+Some will only relax with their owners and be loyal to their owners.
 Make sure a hedgehog is the pet for you, be prepared for a commitment.
 The last thing a little hoglet needs is to be passed from family to family and feel abandoned.
 This can create a very fearful and sad hedgie.
 Research, research, research before you make your purchase!